stephfarr/Data-Science-Project/README.md

 # Data Science Project

-Please see the obesity dataset and Python file for full details of data and code.
+Please see the [Obesity Dataset](Obesity_Dataset.xlsx) and [Python file](Using%20Random%20Forest%20to%20Predict%20Populations%20at%20Risk%20of%20Obesity.ipynb) for full details of data and code.

 # Executive Summary